 - Bad taste.
 If everything else seems to be okay, eat a tiny bit.
-If it doesn’t taste right, get rid of it.
+If it doesn’t taste light and somewhat sweet, get rid of it.

 Long story short, if your heavy cream looks, smells, and tastes like heavy cream, it’s most likely fine.

 When checking the texture, compare it to the usual texture of this specific product.
 Heavy cream is usually quite runny (richer than milk, similar to buttermilk but smooth), but sometimes you can also find a thick (similar to sour cream) variety.
 And comparing one variety to the other is like comparing apples to oranges.